The Temptation in the Desert

 What was the first temptation, and why did it matter?

-After forty days of fasting, "the tempter came to him and said, 'If you are the Son of God, tell these stones to become bread'" (Matthew 4:3) — targeting Jesus at the exact point of his physical hunger, using real, immediate need as the pressure point.
+After forty days of fasting, "the tempter came and said to him, 'If you are the Son of God, command these stones to become loaves of bread'" (Matthew 4:3) — targeting Jesus at the exact point of his physical hunger, using real, immediate need as the pressure point.

 What was the second temptation?